How investing in real estate can easily go sideways

 Jennifer is an engineer who has been working at a Vancouver firm part-time while caring for her ill father.
 But her dad recently died and she’s ready for a full-time position.
 At a convention, Jennifer strikes up a conversation with the CEO of an engineering company in Portland, Ore.
 The CEO is so impressed that … Continue reading How to apply for TN status to work in the U.S.

-When to incorporate & How to Strucure Your Business for Tax Efficiency
+When to Incorporate: Structuring Your Business for Taxes

 Although real estate can provide many lucrative opportunities for investors, the practice is often accompanied by a host of tax-related challenges.
-In fact, investors who don’t adequately prepare for tax season may find themselves in dire financial straits.“If you go about it the wrong way, such as structuring your business incorrectly, you could end … Continue reading When to incorporate & How to Strucure Your Business for Tax Efficiency
+In fact, investors who don’t adequately prepare for tax season may find themselves in dire financial straits.“If you go about it the wrong way, such as structuring your business incorrectly, you could end … Continue reading When to Incorporate: Structuring Your Business for Taxes

 Tax deductions for medical expenses